 The widely used and once everyone’s much-loved Times New Roman was created by Stanley Morison.
 TimesNew made its first appearance in the ‘Times’ Daily newspaper on 3rd October 1932.

-He became a royal designer for the industry with his continuous growth and success and the amazing part was he never attended school; he was a self-taught person.
+He became a royal designer for the industry with his continuous growth and success.
+And the amazing part was that he was a self-taught person.
+He never attended school.

 9. Paul Renner

 Paul Renner was a German graphic designer, typographer, painter, and teacher.
 In the initial days of his career, he created books for Munich publishing and earned his living.